Simon Hurt

-Dr. Simon Hurt, commonly known simply as Doctor Hurt, is a fictional character from the DC Comics universe.
-First appearing as an unnamed character in Batman #156 (June 1963), the character was retroactively revived in 2008 by writer Grant Morrison and established as Thomas Wayne, a distant relative of Bruce Wayne and his father Thomas Wayne.
+Dr. Simon Hurt, commonly known simply as Doctor Hurt, is a fictional character who appears in American comic books published by DC Comics.
+First appearing as an unnamed character in Batman #156 (June 1963), the character was retroactively revived in 2008 by writer Grant Morrison and established as Thomas Wayne, a distant relative of Bruce Wayne (the alter-ego of Batman) and his father Thomas Wayne.

-Development info
+Publication history

-Visually, Doctor Hurt is based on an unnamed scientist who appears in Batman #156 (June 1963), in a story titled "Robin Dies at Dawn".
-The character made behind-the-scenes appearances throughout Morrison's run before appearing fully in the first chapter of "Batman R.I.P."
+Visually, Doctor Hurt is based on an unnamed scientist who first appeared in Batman #156 (June 1963), in a story titled "Robin Dies at Dawn".
+In that story, Batman participated in an experiment for NASA that caused him to hallucinate that Robin (Dick Grayson) was in constant danger; the story itself is referenced many times in Morrison's run on Batman.
+The character made behind-the-scenes appearances throughout Morrison's run before actually appearing fully in the first chapter of "Batman R.I.P."

 The character was first called "Doctor Simon Hurt" in Batman #674.
-He is a brilliant psychologist whose true identity and nature is an enigma.
-Has been implied to be the devil, the demon Barbatos, a supernaturally-empowered ancestor of Bruce Wayne, Bruce Wayne's long-lost twin brother, Bruce Wayne's father, an instrument of Darkseid, and Darkseid himself.
-Hurt is dedicated to destroying Batman in body, mind, and soul, and replacing him with an evil counterpart.
+He is a brilliant psychologist whose true identity and nature is an enigma; over the course of Morrison's run he has been strongly implied at times to be the devil, the demon Barbatos, a supernaturally-empowered ancestor of Bruce Wayne, Bruce Wayne's long-lost evil twin brother, Bruce Wayne's father, an instrument of Darkseid, and perhaps even Darkseid himself.
+Hurt is dedicated to completely destroying Batman in body, mind, and soul, and replacing him with a corrupted, evil counterpart.

-Doctor Hurt led both the Black Glove and the Club of Villains against Batman in "Batman R.I.P."
+Hurt led both the Black Glove and the Club of Villains against Batman in "Batman R.I.P."
 Hurt was the main antagonist of Morrison's run on Batman titles from 2007 to 2011, appearing in Batman, The Return of Bruce Wayne, and Batman and Robin, as well as behind-the-scenes in Final Crisis.